aalaprana995/Robotics_And_OOP/README.md

 **Aggregate Classes**
 - An aggregate class gives users direct access to its members and has special initialization syntax.
-- A class is an aggregate if:
+- A class is an aggregate if:\

-• All of its data members are public
+      - All of its data members are public\
-• It does not define any constructors
+      - It does not define any constructors\
-• It has no in-class initializers
+      - It has no in-class initializers\
-• It has no base classes or virtual functions
+      - It has no base classes or virtual functions\

+- The initializers must appear in declaration order of the data members.
+That is, the initializer for the first member is first, for the second is next, and so on.

 ```
 struct Data {